-- 1 Go to the RESV WARNING TYPE screen. - Main > Utilities > Alarm > Low Resv Warning - 2 Select Insulin Units or Time and press ACT.
+1. Go to the RESV WARNING TYPE screen.

+Main > Utilities > Alarm > Low Resv Warning

+2. Select Insulin Units or Time and press ACT.

 WARNING: When the pump detects a low reservoir condition during a bolus or Fill Cannula delivery, the LOW RESERVOIR alert displays after the delivery is finished.
-Make sure to check the volume of your reservoir to ensure enough insulin is available.
+Check the volume of your reservoir to make sure your pump does not run out of insulin, as this could lead to an under delivery of insulin.